twos-complement/indiedao/CONTRIBUTING.md

 ### Builders Working Group Call

-This is our weekly session where we discuss about enhacements, internal projects and opportunities
+This is our weekly session at IndieDAO Discord voice channel where we discuss about enhacements, internal projects and opportunities

 ### Issue Creation Templates